close

 In southern China, coconut chicken is typically prepared with a rich and flavorful coconut milk-based sauce.
 The chicken is often marinated in a blend of spices and herbs, giving it a distinct aromatic profile.
 Popular dishes include Hainanese coconut chicken, known for its delicate flavors, and Cantonese coconut chicken, characterized by its bolder seasoning.

-See also China Food Express: A Culinary Journey Through Authentic Flavors
+See also Discover the Delights of Chinese Food in Plainview: A Culinary Journey

 Northern China